 Earth’s General Store offers an excellent variety of meat analogs/alternatives/faux meats.

-- Tofurky: deli slices, sausages, pizzas, hot dogs, breakfast links, tempeh, chick’n strips, veggie ground (ground beef substitute), chorizo, roasts (seasonal).
+- Tofurky: deli slices, sausages, hot dogs )seasonal), tempeh, chick’n strips, chorizo, roasts (seasonal).

-- Butler Foods: Soy Curls, Soy Fines, Jerky
+- Butler Foods: Soy Curls, Sam’s Harvest Jerky

 - Field Roast: burgers, sausages, roasts (seasonal).